arn008/kubernetes-workshop/advanced.en.md

 Let this run for an bit.

 Look at the load through `kubectl get hpa` and how many pods are started(`kubectl get pods`).
 It can take an while before it upscales (the same for downscaling).
-This can be configured
+This can be configured.

-More information and extende configuration: [https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
+More information and extended configuration: [https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 ### 2. Ingress
-We willen graag een 'API gateway' voor onze applicatie opzetten in plaats van een nieuw extern IP adres voor iedere load balancer service.
-Kubernetes kent hiervoor Ingress.
+We would like to setup an 'API gateway' for our application in stead of an new external IP for every load balancer service.
+Kubernetes introduced the Ingress for this.

-Maak een deployment en service (geen load balancer) voor zowel `rubenernst/kubernetes-playground:1.0.2` als `rubenernst/kubernetes-user-service:1.0.1`.
+Create an deployment and service (no load balancer) for both `rubenernst/kubernetes-playground:1.0.2` and `rubenernst/kubernetes-user-service:1.0.1`.

-Maak daarna een Ingress die `/playground` door route naar de playground applicatie en `/users` door route naar de user service.
-Het kan een paar minuten duren voor de ingress opgezet is.
-IP krijg je via `kubectl get ingress`.
-Zelfs na het IP kan het zijn dat er 404's komen.
-Nog even geduld hebben :).
+Create an ingress that will route `/playground` to the playground application and `/users` to the user service.
+It can take up to a couple of minutes until the ingress is setup.
+You can receive the IP through `kubectl get ingress`.
+Even after the IP is supplied you can get 404's.
+Please have more patients :).

 Hints:
- - Specifieer geen host.
+ - Specify no host.
- - De twee services voor de applicaties moeten van het type NodePort zijn.
+ - The two service need to be of Type NodePort.

  ### 3. Secrets
- Secrets zijn er om veilig wachtwoorden op te slaan.
-Voor bijvoorbeeld database authenticatie.
+ Secrets are the way in kubernetes to save passwords safely.
+This can be used for instance database authentication.
- Voor de playground applicatie gaan we dat simuleren door de version te zetten via een secret.
+ For the playground application we will simulate this by setting the version through a secret.

- Maak een secret aan met een versienummer en koppel deze aan environment variabele `VERSION` van de playground image (`rubenernst/kubernetes-playground:1.0.2`).
-Maak er een deployment van die via een load balancer te benaderen is.
+ Create a secret with an versionnumber and couple this secret to the environment variable `VERSION` for the playground image (`rubenernst/kubernetes-playground:1.0.2`).
+Create a load balancer to connect to this deployment.

- Check de versie door endpoint `/actuator/info` aan te roepen.
+ Check the version by calling the endpoint `/actuator/info`.

  ### 4. ConfigMaps
- Probeer hetzelfde als opdracht #3 te doen, maar dan via een ConfigMap.
-Want properties die geen gevoelige data bevatten, kunnen beter via een ConfigMap beheerd worden.
+ Try doing the same thing as in excersise #3, but now use ConfigMap.
+ConfigMap can be used for non-sensitive dat and can be better managed.